Ashford, Surrey

-Ashford is a town in the Borough of Spelthorne in Surrey, England.
-The town lies 15 mi west of central London.
+Ashford is a town in the Borough of Spelthorne in Surrey, England, which lies 14 mi west of central London.
 Its name derives from a crossing point of the River Ash, a distributary of the River Colne.
 Historically part of Middlesex, the town has been part of Surrey since 1965.
-Ashford consists of relatively low density low- and medium-rise buildings, none of them being high rise.
-If excluding apartments (at the last census 27% of the housing stock) most houses are semi-detached.
 In 2011 it had a population of 27,382.

 Ashford railway station, on the Waterloo–Reading line, is served by South Western Railway.
 Heathrow Airport is 2.5 mi north of the town.

-A leading gymnastics club, HMP Bronzefield and one of the sites of Brooklands College are in the town.
+HMP Bronzefield and one of the sites of Brooklands College are in the town.
 Ashford Hospital, which began as a workhouse, is to the north of the town centre.
 Ashford Common has a parade of shops and is a more residential ward that includes part of Queen Mary Reservoir and all of its related water treatment works.
-The town is surrounded by some areas of green space including The Princes Club, Bedfont Lakes and Shortwood Common.
+The town is surrounded by areas of green space including The Princes Club, Bedfont Lakes and Shortwood Common.